-- Authors must indicate all sources involved in the research and the conflict of interest has been disclosed where necessary.
+- Authors must indicate all sources involved in the research and that the conflict of interest has been disclosed where necessary.

-- Acknowledgement of those who have made one or two contributions to the research must be made while those who made a significant contribution to the study be made co-authors.
+- Acknowledgement of those who have made one or two contributions to the research must be made, while those who made a significant contribution to the study be made co-authors.
 The corresponding author should ensure that all co-authors consent and approve the final copy of the article before submission.